 The above entities may use the materials in any book or other printed materials and any digital or physical medium that they may produce, provided that any profits earned from the sale of such items is used by these entities solely to defray the costs of future NVC or affiliated competitions.
 These entities have non-exclusive world-wide rights in all languages, and in all media, to use or to publish the materials in any book, other printed materials, video or other medium, and to use the materials in future editions thereof and derivative products.

-- Teams are not allowed to present their pitches again during the 30-minute meeting, but may use supporting materials such as slides, diagrams, and other visual aids during the meeting.
+- Teams will present their pitches and may use supporting materials such as slides, diagrams, and other visual aids during the meeting.

-- Judge and team participation will be moderated by a student volunteer to keep time and ensure equal distribution of participation between judges and teams.
+- Judge and team participation will be moderated to keep time and ensure equal distribution of participation between judges and teams.

 - The 30-minute video meeting will be recorded for broadcast during the NVC competition.

 Four teams will be asked to participate in the sustainability round.
 This round allows for a 10-minute presentation with a 15-minute question and answer session with judges.
 The judges will have already read the full business plan, and teams should expect to spend the presentation time briefly explaining the venture and fully delineating their venture’s sustainability claims.
-This round will occur during the week of the competition (April 19-23).
+This round will be recorded on April 12, for broadcast on April 22, 2021.

-Teams that do not advance to the final round will participate in the lightning round.
-This round allows for a 30-minute round-table consultative discussion with judges/mentors where the team pitches their venture without the use of any pre-prepared aids.
-This round will occur during the week of the competition (April 19-23).
+Teams that do not advance to the final round will participate in the lightning round on April 21.
+This round allows for a private, 30-minute round table consultative discussion with judges and mentors during which the teams pitches their ventures without the use of any pre-prepared aids.

 Dropping out of the Competition